-What is the Green Dot Bank credit card?
+What is the Green Dot Bank CC or credit card?

 The Green Dot Bank credit card is a secured credit card offered by the online bank, Green Dot.
 For a modest annual fee, this credit card allows any customer with a poor credit history to gradually build their credit score.

 Since 1999, Green Dot Bank has offered financial products that help customers build their wealth with the help of online and mobile banking services.

 The Green Dot Bank credit card is ideal if you aren’t able to qualify for regular unsecured credit cards, which are cards that don’t require you to put down a cash deposit as collateral.